pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

   responsibilities, obligations, and financial arrangements per ICH E6(R2) 8.2.18

-All design outputs listed above **shall** be included in the TMF.
+All design outputs listed above **SHALL** be included in the TMF.

 #### 5.5.5 IRB/IEC Review and Approval

-Following preparation of regulatory and ethics documentation, the study **shall** be submitted to an appropriately constituted IRB/IEC for review and approval before study initiation.
+Following preparation of regulatory and ethics documentation, the study **SHALL** be submitted to an appropriately constituted IRB/IEC for review and approval before study initiation.

-The IRB/IEC submission and approval process **shall** comply with:
+The IRB/IEC submission and approval process **SHALL** comply with:
 - ICH E6(R2) Section 3 (Institutional Review Board/Independent Ethics
   Committee)
 - 21 CFR Part 56 (if applicable)
 - Local regulatory requirements
 - Institutional policies

-IRB/IEC approval documentation **shall** be obtained and maintained in the TMF
+IRB/IEC approval documentation **SHALL** be obtained and maintained in the TMF
 before:
 - Study initiation
 - Implementation of any protocol amendments
 - Use of revised informed consent forms

-Continuing review by the IRB/IEC **shall** be conducted per IRB/IEC requirements and ICH E6(R2) throughout study conduct (Phase 2).
+Continuing review by the IRB/IEC **SHALL** be conducted per IRB/IEC requirements and ICH E6(R2) throughout study conduct (Phase 2).

 #### 5.5.6 Regulatory Authority Authorization (if applicable)

-For studies requiring regulatory authority review or authorization, submissions **shall** be prepared and submitted per applicable requirements.
+For studies requiring regulatory authority review or authorization, submissions **SHALL** be prepared and submitted per applicable requirements.

-Regulatory authority approval or acknowledgment documentation **shall** be obtained and maintained in the TMF per ICH E6(R2) 8.2.9 before study initiation (if required).
+Regulatory authority approval or acknowledgment documentation **SHALL** be obtained and maintained in the TMF per ICH E6(R2) 8.2.9 before study initiation (if required).

 #### 5.5.7 Review and Approval

-Regulatory and ethics documentation **shall** undergo review per SOP-005.
-The review **shall** assess:
+Regulatory and ethics documentation **SHALL** undergo review per SOP-005.
+The review **SHALL** assess:

 - Completeness of informed consent per ICH E6(R2) Section 4.8 requirements
 - Appropriateness of language and readability for target subject population